kleinnconrad/GLM-Checklist/README.md

 * `DATABRICKS_HOST`: Your Databricks workspace URL (e.g., `https://dbc-xxxx.cloud.databricks.com`).
 * `DATABRICKS_TOKEN`: A valid Databricks Personal Access Token (PAT) with permissions to create and run jobs in the target workspace.

+### Automated Testing (Continuous Integration)

+To ensure high code quality and prevent broken logic from being deployed to the Databricks workspace, the GitHub Actions workflow includes an automated testing suite.
+These tests run sequentially on every push to the repository.
+If any test fails, the deployment is automatically aborted.

+The pipeline currently executes the following validation steps:

+* **Code Linting (`flake8`):** Analyzes the Python scripts for logical anomalies and syntax errors.
+It ensures clean code by catching issues like undefined variables, unused imports, or excessively complex functions before they reach the execution environment.
+* **Security Scanning (`bandit`):** Performs static security analysis on the codebase.
+It scans all Python files for common security vulnerabilities (such as hardcoded credentials or insecure use of standard libraries) to ensure the pipeline handles data securely.
+* **Unit Testing (`pytest`):** Validates the core mathematical and data transformation logic independent of the PySpark/Databricks environment.
+Using synthetic DataFrames, it verifies that custom functions—such as outlier clipping, binary sequence conversions, and the KS-statistic cutoff calculation—return the exact expected statistical results.